 concentrations of ozone react with organic material inside and outside the body.
 When

-and increase the risk for lung infections.
+as asthma worse.
+It can also increase the risk for lung infections.

 The EPA says that research does not support claims that ozone from these devices removes

 dust, pollen, and chemicals from the air.
 No federal agency has approved these devices

 as air cleaners.
 The official number found on ozone generator packaging is only the

 identification of the facility that made the product.
 It is not an approval number.